-In case there is no unzip command line utility installed on your system (e.g. clean install Ubuntu) you should install such a utility to avoid installer errors of the sort Cannot run program "unzip".
+In case there is no unzip command line utility installed on your system (e.g. clean install of some Ubuntu versions) you should install such a utility (e.g. with sudo apt-get install unzip) to avoid installer errors of the sort Cannot run program "unzip".